Decentralized Online Regularized Learning Over Random Time-Varying Graphs: Numerical Example

-Here, all the conditions of Theorem \ref{Theorem1} hold with $h=2$ and $\rho_0=5$.
-The trajectories of the estimation errors are shown in Fig. \ref{Figure1}.
-It can be seen that as time goes on, the estimations of each node's algorithms with different algorithm gains in Table \ref{Tabf} converge to the true value of $x_0$ almost surely.
-We can see from Fig. \ref{peconditions} and Fig. \ref{Figure1} that larger $\sum_{i=0}^k\Lambda_i^2$ leads to faster convergence of the algorithm.
-It shows in Fig. \ref{Figure1} that (i) for the same regularization parameter $\lambda(k)$, larger gains $a(k)$ and $b(k)$ accelerate the convergence of the algorithm; (ii) for the same gains, it is possible that the algorithm with larger regularization parameter converges faster than that with smaller one.
+Here, all the conditions of Theorem \ref{ATheorem1} hold with $h=2$ and $\rho_0=5$.
+The trajectories of the estimation errors are shown in Fig. \ref{AFigure1}.
+It can be seen that as time goes on, the estimations of each node's algorithms with different algorithm gains and regularization parameters in Table \ref{ATabf} converge to $x_0$ almost surely.
+Fig. \ref{Apeconditions} and Fig. \ref{AFigure1} show that (i) for the same gains $a(k)$ and $b(k)$, it is possible that the algorithm with larger regularization parameter $\lambda(k)$ converges faster than that with smaller one; (ii) for the same regularization parameter, larger $\sum_{i=0}^k\Lambda_i^2$ leads to faster convergence of the algorithm.

-Meanwhile, the trajectories of the norms of agents' states are plotted in Fig. \ref{Figure555}, where setting V and setting VI are taken as $a(k)=b(k)=(k+1)^{-0.6}, \lambda(k)=0$ and $a(k)=b(k)=(k+1)^{-0.8}, \lambda(k)=0$, respectively.
-Fig. \ref{Figure555} shows that compared with the non-regularized algorithms, the regularization is effective for reducing the magnitudes of estimations of the unknown true vector, which helps to reduce the model complexity and to avoid overfitting.
+Meanwhile, the mean values of the norms of $10$ nodes' states are plotted in Fig. \ref{AFigure555}.
+We can see that compared with the non-regularized algorithms, the regularization is effective for reducing the magnitudes of estimations of the unknown true vector, which helps to reduce the model complexity and to avoid overfitting.